junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Or when Mary offered.

-He had so many chances, and now, Cas's life relies on him tearing open his skin to find what's inside -- he doesn't even have a skin right now, Dean remembers, he's just a manifestation of a soul, and Cas a curled ball of grace.
+He had so many chances, and now, Cas's life relies on him tearing open his skin to find what's inside -- he doesn't even have skin right now, Dean remembers, he's just a manifestation of a soul, and Cas a curled ball of grace.
 This room is not in the real bunker.

 It should be easier, right?
 Bare soul talking to bare grace.
 His true form facing Cas's true form.

 Dean takes a long breath in, and exhales it out.

 "Cas, you already know you're my best friend, you're like my brother, you're family, because I told you so.
 But that's not all what you're to me.
-I doubt there is even word for this.
+I doubt there is even a word for this.

 "I'm not so dumb as not to know anything about love, those love between family, or friends, or partners, I know them all, Cas, believe me, I know.
-But it's still so impossible to talk to you about it is because, Cas, you're all those, but none of those.
+But it's still so impossible to talk to you about it because, Cas, you're all those, but none of those.

 "I know I love Sam as a brother, I love Jo like a little sister, I love Charlie as a really good friend, I love mom and dad, and Bobby, and everyone.
-I don't say that word 'love' a lot, but I get what it means.
+I don't say the word 'love' a lot, but I get what it means.
 But when I think about 'I love you, Cas', I don't understand it."

 He rubs his face frustratedly, so scared he's making it a mess, but he pushes on.
 Cas just watches him attentively.

 "I mean, of course I love you, but that's just one word, 'love', what does it mean?
 Do I love you so we get to watch TV together?
 Do I love you so I want to kiss you?
 Do I love you so I wasn't afraid of damning the whole world just to save you?
 I don't understand it, so it scared the shit out of me.

 "But what's funny is, the one person who gives me the revelation, is the person I should never listen to.
 He said, 'Everything has a price.
 Just depend on how much you are willing to pay.'
-He asked me, 'How much am I willing to pay for you.'
+He asked me, 'How much am I willing to pay for you?'
 Am I willing to sacrifice you for something else, or am I willing to sacrifice everything else for you?

 "That's when I realized what that love is.
-All this time, I did it wrong -- I dumped you to Raphael to run with Sam, I kicked you out of bunker because I thought I was helping Sam.
+All this time, I did it wrong -- I dumped you to Raphael to run with Sam, I kicked you out of the bunker because I thought I was helping Sam.
 Every time I could and should choose you, I didn't.
 Except this time.

 "I just sacrificed myself and my brother, and practically risked the whole universe, to save you.
 I wouldn't do that if I didn't figure that shit out.
 So I think, that's my final answer.
 That's when I finally get to say, Cas, I love you.
 And I understand exactly what I mean.
 I love you the way you love me all this time."

 Castiel doesn't blink as Dean tells him all that.

 Dean can't say he's not freaked out by the silence and stillness, but then he realizes what Cas is looking at.
 Bright golden light is divulging from his body -- from his soul -- dancing around his palm, reaching to Cas.
-As if in answer, white-blue light of grace emits from Cas reaching toward him.
+As if in answer, white-blue light of grace emits from Cas, reaching toward him.
 His light embraces Cas's the moment they touch, Dean feels his whole existence is melting away, his shape and manifestation morphing into the light of soul, so he lets himself go.

 "Dean --" Cas murmurs in awe.
 Golden lights reflect in his pupils, making his shape even thinner, more ghostly.
 But he makes an effort and lets it out, "I love you, too, so much."